MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure.md

 * If you want help to make sure that your app is set up, deployed, and running correctly in IIS so that you can debug, follow all the steps in this topic.

-  * Before you begin, follow all the steps described in [Install and run IIS](/azure/virtual-machines/windows/quick-create-portal).
+  * Before you begin, follow all the steps described in [Create a Windows Virtual Machine](/azure/virtual-machines/windows/quick-create-portal), which includes steps to install the IIS web server.

-  * When you open port 80 in the Network security group, also open the [correct port](#bkmk_openports) for the remote debugger (4024 or 4022).
+  * Make sure you open port 80 in the Azure [Network security group](/azure/virtual-machines/windows/nsg-quickstart-portal).
+When you verify that port 80 is open, also open the [correct port](#bkmk_openports) for the remote debugger (4024 or 4022).
 That way, you won't have to open it later.
 If you're using Web Deploy, also open port 8172.

 ### Update browser security settings on Windows Server